rasterio/rasterio/_sources/switch.txt

    for key, val in prev_config.items():
        gdal.SetConfigOption(key, val)

-Rasterio provides this with a single Python statement.
+Rasterio achieves this with a single Python statement.

 .. code-block:: python